nathantspencer/webknossos_toolkit/README.md

 **EX:** `$ python swc2obj.py 'path\to\swc\directory'`

 Following the command given in the first example, `file.obj` will be created in the same directory as the input file.
 In the second example, `.obj`s will be created in `\directory`.

+## swc_components
+The script `swc_components.py` takes an `.swc` file containing multiple root nodes and changes the type associated with each connected component so that they can be seen in different colors when visualized with an `swc` viewer such as [Shark Viewer](https://github.com/JaneliaSciComp/SharkViewer).
+If there is a loop in the `swc` (a connected component which has no root node), it will not be included in the resulting file.

+**EX:** `$ python swc_components.py 'path\to\swc\file.swc'`

+A file with the original name along with the suffix `_components` appended will be created in the source directory.

+## swc_corrector
+The python script `swc_corrector.py` takes an `.swc` file as an argument and provides a copy of that file such that the indices of each node are presented as consecutive natural numbers.
+A usage example is shown below.

+**EX:** `$ python swc_corrector.py 'path\to\swc\file.swc'`

+Following execution of the script, a file will be created in the same directory as the original `.swc` and will have the same name with `_corrected` appended.
+This file should represent the same graphical structure, changing only the indices associated with each node.

 # **hoc_tools**